 The last time I read the august opinions of Dilbert toon artist Scott Adams, I understood him to be a hectoring misogynist given to self-admiration.
-He was pretty much a twin of your local Lamborghini-renting B-movie producer any time over the last fifty years.
-Here was his advice to Us Men with regards to women:
+He sounded pretty much like a twin of your local Lamborghini-renting B-movie producer.
+Here was his advice to us men with regards to how to deal with women:

 You don’t argue with a four-year old about why he shouldn’t eat candy for dinner.
 You don’t punch a mentally handicapped guy even if he punches you first.

 So he is a powerful but charitable sort.
 He once donned a sockpuppet to tell the internet he had a “certified genius I.Q., and that’s hard to hide.”
-He got caught, so he was right.
-Maybe he is a douche.
-But what a shame it would be not to know the personal particulars of the wide-ranging leviathan, Scott Adams.
+He got caught, so I guess he was right.
+He is a douche.
+But what a shame it would be not to know the personal opinions of the wide-ranging intellectual leviathan, Scott Adams.

-Yesterday, Three Panel Godzilla himself wrote a sort of Rube Goldberg contraption.
-Then he posted it on the internet.
+Yesterday Three Panel Godzilla wrote a sort of Rube Goldberg contraption, then he posted it on the internet.
 It’s an ethical/political hypothetical so byzantine you’d likely get halfway through then call the Coast Guard to get you out.
 Buddha help you should you try to tackle Scott’s quandry without being blessed with, say, Bobby Fischer’s eyes.

 Here it is below.
 But know this.
 My blog is a standard model, meaning you’ll be on your own.
 You won’t find a dictionary or GPS or fire extinguisher anywhere within your grasp.
-So good luck.
+Good luck.

 The next question is for supporters of President Obama.
 Let’s say your political views map closely to the President’s positions.
 He’s your guy.
 But suppose you found out he once killed an American citizen in the United States to help his reelection.
 And assume, as with the CEO example, that the facts of the killing are undisputed and the President found a legal means to avoid prosecution.
 In that hypothetical case, would you still vote for President Obama?
 Or would you say it is a firing offense for a President to kill a citizen to advance his career?